 Hallel (praise) refers to a specific selection from the Book of Psalms.
-These psalms—113 to 118—are sung or recited in the synagogue on all festivals, as well as on Rosh Chodesh (the first day of each month), on each day of Chanukah, and, in recent years, on Yom HaAtzmaut (Israel Independence Day).
-Hallel also is recited on the eve of Pesach during the seder.
-According to early rabbinic tradition (M. Pesahim 5:7), the Levites chanted these Hallel psalms in the Temple courtyard while the Passover lambs were being slaughtered; they are also associated with the waving of the lulav during Sukkot (M. Sukkah 3:9) .
+These psalms—113 to 118—are sung or recited in the synagogue on all festivals, as well as on Rosh Chodesh (the first day of each month), on each day of Hanukkah, and, in recent years, on Yom HaAtzmaut (Israeli Independence Day).
+Hallel also is recited on the eve of Passover during the .
+According to early rabbinic tradition (M. Pesahim 5:7), the Levites chanted these Hallel psalms in the Temple courtyard while the Passover lambs were being slaughtered; they are also associated with the waving of the and during Sukkot (M. Sukkah 3:9).

-In the synagogue, Hallel is recited immediately following the Amidah and before the Torah reading (or the reading from the Festival Megillah, which precedes the Torah reading).
+In the synagogue, Hallel is recited immediately following theand before the Torah reading (or the reading from the Festival Megillah, which precedes the Torah reading).
 Hallel is one of the musical highlights of festival services; there are many melodies for each of the Hallel psalms.

 Sukkot come in many variations, but there are some guidelines to follow when building them.
 Two important ones are:

-- A sukkah has to have at least three walls.
+- A sukkah has to have two and a half walls.
 Only one can be an existing wall, like the side of a house.
 The walls may be constructed of any material, generally canvas, wood or metal.
 Today, it is possible to buy ready-to-assemble sukkah kits.

 - The roof is to be temporary, covered with loose branches from trees or anything that grows out of the ground, and has been cut off from the ground.
 According to tradition, this roof covering, s’chach, should give shade and yet allow those in the sukkah to see the stars through the roof at night.